allandecastro/dataverse-erd-visualizer/DEPLOYMENT.md

 ## Overview

-This guide explains how to deploy the ERD Visualizer as a web resource in Microsoft Dataverse / Dynamics 365 / Power Platform.
+This guide explains how to deploy the Dataverse ERD Visualizer as a web resource in Microsoft Dataverse / Dynamics 365 / Power Platform.

 ## Quick Deployment Steps